 The runtime should be the general duration of one episode.

-The runtime without commercial breaks (e.g. 43 or 22) is preferred over the runtime with commercial breaks (e.g. 60 or 30).
+Enter the runtime without commercial breaks (e.g. 43 or 22) instead of the runtime with commercial breaks (e.g. 60 or 30).

 We currently do not have runtimes on an episode level.
 It can only be added on a TV series level.
 This is a planned change for the future.